 - Living room

-Poor lighting, structural obstruction, clutters, and slippery surface are common causes of fall.
+Poor lighting, structural obstruction, clutters, and slippery surfaces are common causes of falls.
 Older people are especially vulnerable to these unfavourable conditions.

-Most of these home hazards could be removed with just a bit of effort, for example, getting rid of clutters in the living environment.
-Some hazards may be reduced by low cost products: non-skid mat in shower/bathtub, securing mats with double-sided tape, installing motion sensor light in the hallway and door entrances.
-Other home modifications, such as installing a stair lift, is more costly and may require professional advice.
+Most of these home hazards could be removed with just a bit of effort, for example, by removing clutters in the living environment.
+Low-cost products may reduce some hazards: non-skid mats in the shower/bathtub, securing mats with double-sided tape and installing motion sensor lights in the hallway and door entrances.
+Other home modifications, such as installing a stair lift, are more costly and may require professional advice.

 Make home safety your top priority

-To make sure that the home is safe for an older adult, we should carry out checks systematically to look for potential hazards and fix them.
+To ensure the home is safe for an older adult, we should conduct checks systematically to look for and fix potential hazards.
 For this purpose, there are available various home assessment tools.
 Some of these tools are simple and easy to use.
-They are usually in the form of checklist which guides us around the house to do the checking job.
+They are usually in the form of a checklist that guides us around the house to do the checking job.
 Although not comprehensive, the checklist points out the common hazards and what measures we should take to eliminate them.

 CDC has a useful checklist for elderly fall prevention at home.
 The checklist goes through possible hazards in each area of your home.
 For each hazard, the checklist tells you how to fix the problem.
 Armed with this tool, you will soon find out and fix those hazards for yourself or your loved one.

 30% of falls occurred in the bedroom.
-Some elderly fell while getting out of bed, or when in a hurry to go to the bathroom.
+Some elderly fall while getting out of bed or when in a hurry to go to the bathroom.
 The stumble may be due to hypotension, confusion, effects of medication, joint stiffness or foot problems.
 In addition, they may trip over rugs or clutters on the floor if they don’t see well in dim light.

 - Bedside lamp which is easily reached and switched on.